pacav69/c64opcodes/README.md

 ![Example Screenshot](./images/c64opcodes-demo.gif)

-## Requirements
+## Recomendations
-If you use [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage)] I recommend using [Kick Assembler 8-Bit Retro Studio](https://marketplace.visualstudio.com/items?itemName=paulhocker.kick-assembler-vscode-ext) by Paul Hocker along with this extension.
+If you use [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) I recommend using [Kick Assembler 8-Bit Retro Studio](https://marketplace.visualstudio.com/items?itemName=paulhocker.kick-assembler-vscode-ext) by Paul Hocker along with this extension.

 ## Extension Settings
-`Use C64 Font` (False by default) Displays the webiew text using a Commodore 64 font.
+`Use C64 Font` (Off by default) Displays the webview text using a Commodore 64 font.

-`Use Side Panel` (True by default) Option to open the Opcode Webview in the current editor column, or in a side panel.
+`Use Side Panel` (On by default) Option to open the Opcode Webview in the current editor column, or in a side panel.

 ## Todo
 - Add more detailed information on other topics such as CPU, Flags, etc.
+- Add support for the Commander X16 additional opcodes for the 65c02 processor

 ## Release Notes